AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor-streaming.md

 * **[!UICONTROL Dataflow run start]**: The time that the dataflow run started at.
 * **[!UICONTROL Processing time]**: The amount of time that it took for the dataflow to process.
-* **[!UICONTROL Records Received]**: The total number of records received in the dataflow.
+* **[!UICONTROL Records Received]**: The total number of records received in the dataflow from a source connector.
 * **[!UICONTROL Records Ingested]**: The total count of records ingested into [!DNL Data Lake].
 * **[!UICONTROL Records Failed]**: The number of records that were not ingested into [!DNL Data Lake] due to errors in the data.
 * **[!UICONTROL Ingestion Rate]**: The success rate of records ingested into [!DNL Data Lake].
 This metric is applicable when [!UICONTROL Partial Ingestion] is enabled.
-* **[!UICONTROL Status]**: Represents the state the dataflow is in: either [!UICONTROL Completed] or [!UICONTROL Processing]. [!UICONTROL Completed] means that all the identities for the corresponding dataflow run were ingested within the one-hour period. [!UICONTROL Processing] means that the dataflow run has not yet finished.
+* **[!UICONTROL Status]**: Represents the state the dataflow is in: either [!UICONTROL Completed] or [!UICONTROL Processing]. [!UICONTROL Completed] means that all records for the corresponding dataflow run were processed within the one-hour period. [!UICONTROL Processing] means that the dataflow run has not yet finished.

 By default, the data displayed contains ingestion rates from the last seven days.
-Select **[Last 7 days]** to adjust the time frame of records displayed.
+Select **[!UICONTROL Last 7 days]** to adjust the time frame of records displayed.

 ![change-time](../../images/tutorials/monitor-streaming/change-time.png)